 Of all the states and territories, the ACT has the most comprehensive tree-specific legislation, the ACT Tree Protection Act 2005.
-Under the act, a tree could either be a registered tree or a regulated tree.
-Registered trees are protected due to their individual importance through a registration process which is similar to getting heritage listing.
+Under the act, a tree can either be a registered tree or a regulated tree.
+Registered trees are protected due to their individual importance through a registration process which is similar to heritage listing.
 You can find the list of trees that are considered registered on the ACT Tree Register.

 Regulated trees are trees growing in a declared Tree Management Precinct that meet the following criteria: